 • others.

-Each time an extension sends a REGISTER, UPDATE or a SUBSCRIBE, Freeswitch hits that database, it updates the information and it answers.
+Each time an extension sends a REGISTER, UPDATE or SUBSCRIBE signal, Freeswitch hits that database, updates the information and answers.
 In my opinion, there is no need to have that in an RDS environment, but do not forget to have a contingency plan in case the server crashes.
-You may put want to have a cold backup with monitoring that restores the image in case of a hard-disk failure, for example.
+You may put want to have a cold backup with monitoring that restores the image in case of a hard disk failure, for example.

 If you take my advice on this approach, make sure the I/O of the hard disk is fast, you may want SSD instead of HDD, the fastest CPU possible and please, please don't use that server for anything else.
 It is very tempting to try to be resourceful, but this database needs to answer with no delays.